easteregg

 Your Responsibility, Your Choice

-Do not trust oridnary deletion.
+Do not trust ordinary deletion.
 Do not trust factory resets.
 Use proper shredding tools, check the results, and only then let your old tech go.

 Download our free pre-sale checklist (printable).
 This comprehensive, step-by-step guide walks you through the entire data sanitization process, ensuring no device is overlooked and your personal information is completely protected before sale or donation.
 Suitable for both macOS and Windows computers, this checklist covers all the critical steps you cannot afford to skip—from identifying your storage type to verifying complete data erasure.